- Introduction: The Real World Asset NFT

 One of the warranties within a MAP is the NFT itself.
 Turning the NFT into an actual warranty claim within the MAP allows it to denote true ownership of an underlying good in a systemic way rather than what would amount to a mere promise by a stranger on the Internet.
 Also, the smart contract is now a fundamental part of the deal, with execution of the agreement now deferred to the smart contract.
 Also, in the case of systemic fallout (software exploits on the protocol or application level) the legal agreement within the MAP provides a source of truth for all parties and arbitrators to refer to.

-For the Star Trek figurine, the MAP has been integrated within the OpenSea marketplace, as seen here on OpenSea testnet:
+For the gold bar, the MAP has been integrated within the OpenSea marketplace, as seen here:

 Every rwaNFT listing will feature an outbound link to the asset’s respective Asset Passport, where prospective buyers can review the warranties and learn more about the product.